Jackie Sharkey: Johnny Dundee fight

 Fighting at 127 pounds as a junior lightweight, on June 19, 1923, Sharkey lost to Pete Zivic at Queensboro Stadium in Queens, New York in a twelve-round points decision.
 Zivic was a competent junior lightweight, but Sharkey's record included many losses after his loss to Johnny Dundee on July 6, 1922.
 Sharkey had nearly a six-pound weight advantage over Zivic though he lacked a few inches in reach.

 Frankie Fasano fight and aftermath

 On December 2, 1924, Sharkey lost on a second round disqualification against Frankie Fasano when he reportedly and uncharacteristically attacked the referee.
 He had claimed to be a victim of a foul which the referee disallowed.
 According to the New York Times, the event greatly disquieted the audience.
-After striking referee Eddie Purdy in the jaw, his boxing license was revoked the following day and he did not box for the remainder of the year.
+After he struck referee Eddie Purdy in the jaw, his boxing license was revoked the following day and he did not box for the remainder of the year.
 He boxed in New York four months later in April 1925.
 On May 14, 1925, he lost again to Fasano in a ten-round points decision at Manhattan Casino in New York after being reinstated.
 He lost his momentum by the second round.